Quick overview

 The Sainte-Chapelle rose window is included with all Sainte-Chapelle tickets.
 No separate ticket is needed.
 You see it in the upper chapel, a few minutes after the security check and lower chapel, and you can revisit it freely during your visit.
 Book a guided tour or timed entry that lets you visit later in the day, when the west-facing glass usually reads best.

-How to best experience Sainte-Chapelle rose window
+How to best experience the Sainte-Chapelle rose window

 Best time to visit